 Why are so many businesses making the switch from POTS to VoIP?

-VoIP phone service offers major cost savings when compared to landline phones — often cutting down business costs between 49-69% on monthly communication expenses.
+VoIP software offers major cost savings when compared to landline phones — often cutting down business costs between 49-69% on monthly communication expenses.

 One of the most significant savings comes from eliminating the need for hardware (when choosing hosted VoIP services.)